roadwarriorslive/Pipulate/README.rst

 least the next 10-years.
-If you're still scared of the Unix shell, that old text-based command-line interface which is both the past and future of tech, then stick your hand into the Gom Jabbar pain-box of Linux and cut your teeth on my other repo here on Github: Levinux: https://github.com/miklevin/levinux.
-Now repeat after me: I must not fear.
+If you're still scared of the Unix shell, that old text-based command-line interface which is both the past and future of tech, then stick your hand into the Gom Jabbar pain-box of Linux and cut your teeth on my other repo here on Github _Levinux: https://github.com/miklevin/levinux Now repeat after me: I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.